top of page

 Many clients ask whether to buy existing properties or build new ones.
 Given the current environment, building offers several advantages:

-• Control over design and materials to improve energy efficiency and reduce long-term costs
+• Control over design and materials to improve energy efficiency and reduce long-term costs.

-• Ability to avoid bidding wars common in resale markets
+• Ability to avoid bidding wars common in resale markets.

-• Potential to capitalize on rising property values by creating new housing stock
+• Potential to capitalize on rising property values by creating new housing stock.

 While construction costs are rising, early commitment can lock in prices before further increases.
 Building also allows investors to tailor projects to evolving market needs, such as higher-density housing or mixed-use developments.